shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

 Similar to a Step, you can also optionally supply a  `filter`  parameter if you want to filter which Tasks your folder configuration should operate on.

-Once again, you can use name expressions, just like you can with the  [{% include product %} entity described above](https://support.shotgunsoftware.com/hc/en-us/articles/219039868-File-System-Reference#Shotgun%20List%20Field%20Folders), where static text can be used alongside dynamic content so that you can create a name that has both dynamic and static context.
+Once again, you can use name expressions, just like you can with the  [{% include product %} entity described above](#list-field-folders), where static text can be used alongside dynamic content so that you can create a name that has both dynamic and static context.

 `name: "task_{content}"`

 The node will look at its parent, grandparent etc., until a {% include product %} entity folder configuration is found.
 This entity folder will be associated with the task and will be used to determine which task folders to create.

-### Advanced: Specifying a parent
+### Advanced - Specify a parent

 As part of the folder creation, Toolkit needs to associate a Task with an entity (e.g., a Shot, an Asset, etc.).
 Toolkit does this by default by looking up the folder tree and picking the first {% include product %} entity folder it finds.
 For example, if you have the hierarchy  `Sequence > Shot > Task`, the Task folder will automatically be associated with the Shot, which is typically what you want.

 However, if you have a hierarchy with entities below your primary entity (e.g., below Shot), like  `Sequence > Shot > Department > Task,`  Toolkit would by default associate the Task with the department level, which is not desired.
-In this case, we need to explicitly tell Toolkit where to look, similarly to how we updated this with Steps in the  [previous section](https://support.shotgunsoftware.com/hc/en-us/articles/219039868-File-System-Reference#Create%20With%20Parent%20Folder).
+In this case, we need to explicitly tell Toolkit where to look, similarly to how we updated this with Steps in the  [previous section](#create-with-parent-folder).
 We can do this by adding the following to the Task configuration:

 `associated_entity_type: Shot`